liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. this political career ended in ignominy; this political career ended in disgrace; this political career ended in shame; this political career ended in dishonor
 1. secretary general
 1. this approach reduces the complexity to a great extent
-1. get out of the taxi; get off the bus; get off the plane
+1. get out of the taxi; get off the bus; get off the plane; 空间小的用out。空间大的用off
 1. leopard tank
 1. Russian forces
 1. the thick haze that circled and settled on much of the Northeast this week, disrupting life and making breathing a hazard, is dispersing